adhielesmana/MikroTikMon/replit.md

 A comprehensive, enterprise-grade network monitoring platform for MikroTik routers.
 It offers real-time traffic analysis, intelligent threshold-based alerting, and multi-user role-based access control.
 The platform is designed for professional network administrators, providing a production-ready solution for efficient network oversight.
 The project aims to provide a robust, scalable, and user-friendly system for monitoring MikroTik router performance and health.

 ## Recent Changes (Nov 1, 2025)
+-   **User Invitation System:** Implemented comprehensive user invitation system for super admins.
+Admins can now invite new users through the Users management page (`/users`).
+New users receive a cryptographically secure temporary password (16-character random string) via email.
+All invited users have `mustChangePassword=true` by default and must change their password on first login.
+Added `username` field to users table schema (VARCHAR UNIQUE) to support local authentication for invited users.
+Created `getUserByUsername()` storage method and updated LocalStrategy to authenticate users by username.
+Frontend includes Users.tsx admin page with invitation form, user list table, and temporary password display for admins to share if email fails.
 -   **Role-Based Router Access:** Implemented role-based visibility for routers.
 Super admin users (role="admin") can now see ALL routers from all users across the entire system, while normal users (role="user") can only see their own routers.
 Admin users can also view, modify, and delete any router regardless of ownership.
 Normal users are restricted to their own routers only.
 -   **Login Page and Routing:** Created dedicated login page at `/login` with local admin and Google OAuth options.
 Updated landing page links from `/api/login` to `/login`.
 Added server-side redirect from `/api/login` to `/login` for backward compatibility in non-Replit environments.
 Login page features form validation, error handling, and intelligent display of default admin credentials (hidden once password is changed).
 -   **Simplified Default Admin Authentication:** Implemented default local admin account with username "admin" and password "admin" - no environment configuration required!
 On first login, users are forced to change both username and password with bcrypt hashing (10 salt rounds).
 This eliminates the complexity of pre-generating password hashes while maintaining security.
 Login page automatically hides default credentials display once admin has changed their password.